 We custom design, manufacture and install cathodic protection test stations, junction boxes, and anode bond boxes.
 We also survey oil and gas pipelines, and storage tanks to determine the best placement for test stations with remote monitoring.
 We are located in Midland, Texas, and service oil and gas pipeline companies globally.

-Since 1991, Cathodic Protections Solutions, LLC has designed, manufactured and installed thousands of Cathodic protection test stations.
-Our technicians hold NACE, ISNet and Master Evaluator certifications to ensure the safety and reliability of of our test stations.
+Since 1991, we have manufactured and installed thousands of cathodic test stations, our corrosion technicians hold NACE, ISN Contractor and Master Evaluator Certifications to ensure quality, safety and reliability.

-Safety, regulation, performance, ease of installation, and cost effectiveness are considerations that go into the test station design process.
-Cathodic test stations are the best means of electrically reaching a buried pipeline whether or not it is cathodic protected to complete corrosion control testing.
-Test stations are designed for convenience and constructed for durably to last through the years of service.
+Safety, regulations, performance, installation, and cost are considerations that go into the test station design process.
+Cathodic test stations provide electrical contact with a buried pipeline for both cathodic protection and pipeline corrosion monitoring.
+Test stations are also designed for durably to last for years of service.

-Typically, our test stations measure the potential between the pipeline and electrode using voltage readings and remote monitoring where less negative potential indicates higher levels of cathodic protection.
-When measurements are taken every major road crossing, pipeline crossing and every mile of pipeline, the pipeline potential can be plotted with a scientific corrosion assessment for highly accurate results.
+Test stations measure the potential between the pipeline and electrode using voltage readings from remote monitoring, less negative potential indicates higher levels of cathodic protection.
+Measurements are taken at every road crossing, pipeline crossing, and every mile of pipeline plotted for a highly accurate scientific corrosion assessment.

 Anode Junction Boxes for Cathodic Protection